How to Use Inbound Prospecting to Get More Sales

 So how do you overcome these challenges?

 A typical approach is to exchange information.
-People sign up for your newsletter, for free information or tools, to download an eBook, or to request a demo after watching a webinar.
+People sign up for your newsletter for free information or tools, to download an eBook, or to request a demo after watching a webinar.

-This information exchange can provide you with valuable information about your prospects if you ask for it in a form.
+This information exchange can provide valuable information about your prospects if you ask for it in a form.
 You can gain information such as their name, email address, phone number, company, location, and title, among other things.

 This makes the prospect a real lead.